 In addition to the harms of drug abuse, prescription drug withdrawal symptoms can be difficult and potentially lethal.
-They should not be managed alone.
+Therefore, you should not try to manage withdrawal alone.
 If you or a loved one is at risk or currently addicted to prescription pain medications, Gateway Foundation can help.
 We offer programs for men, women and adolescents to help manage withdrawal from prescription drugs and take the first step toward recovery.

 What Is Prescription Drug Misuse?

 Prescription drug misuse occurs when a prescription medication is taken in a way not intended by the doctor who prescribed it.
-Some examples of misusing prescription drugs include taking more than the recommended dose, taking prescription pills that were not prescribed to you or snorting or injecting ground-up pills to get high.
+Some examples of misusing prescription drugs include taking more than the recommended dose, taking unprescribed pills, or snorting or injecting ground-up pills to get high.
 The most commonly misused prescription drugs are: